 On the other hand, when the gi and no-gi techniques’ difficulty level is even, you’ll perform a no-gi move way harder.
 Why?

-Well, the answer is so simple – the opponent’s clothes are your greatest ally in the fight!
+Well, the answer is simple – the opponent’s clothes are your greatest ally in the fight!
 Look at MMA bouts, it’s so damn hard to stay on top of the sweaty opponent.
-He’s gonna get up as soon as you raise your hips!
+He’s going to get up as soon as you raise your hips!

 No-gi moves are realistic for self-defense.
-Spats are similar to pants or jeans and people wear often shorts and t-shirts.
+Spats are similar to pants or jeans; people often wear shorts and t-shirts.

-On the other hand, Gi fighting might not be the greatest choice for self-defense.
+On the other hand, Gi fighting might not be the most excellent choice for self-defense.

-First of all, your opponents will rarely wear a jacket or a long-sleeve t-shirt.
+First, your opponents will rarely wear a jacket or a long-sleeve t-shirt.
 You’ll hardly perform lapel or collar chokes as your opponent doesn’t wear a gi.
-In a street fight, you will be limited to takedowns and some submissions.
+You will be limited to takedowns and some submissions in a street fight.

 Gi or No-Gi Grappling, Which Is More Realistic for Street Fights?

-The no-gi skills are going to work well in a 1-on-1 street fight, but there are two big downsides – dealing with multiple opponents and a stand-up fight.
+The no-gi skills will work well in a 1-on-1 street fight, but there are two big downsides – dealing with multiple opponents and a stand-up fight.
 Also, you’ll hardly perform a clinch submission on the concrete, you could hurt yourself badly.